jlevy/og-equity-compensation/README.md

     Your manager may well agree that is is fair for someone who has added a lot of value to own stock even if they leave a little early.

+### How options expire

-**Options expire**: You need to know how long the **exercise window** (the time during which you can buy shares at the strike price) will be open.
+The **exercise window** is the period during which you can buy shares at the strike price.

-- Options are only exercisable for a fixed period of time, typically seven to ten years as long as you are working for the company.
+Options are only exercisable for a fixed period of time, typically seven to ten years as long as you are working for the company.
+But, to use the lingo, this “window” is not always “open.”

 - ❗ Importantly, options can expire after you quit working for the company.
   Often, the expiration is **90 days** after termination of service, making the options effectively worthless if you cannot exercise before that point.
+  We’ll talk more about this, but the thing to remember is, you’ll need to understand costs and tax liabilities, and try to plan ahead!
+  In fact, you should find out about this when you start, or better yet, even before you sign an offer letter.
 - 🔹 Recently (since around 2015) a few companies are finding ways to keep the exercise window open for years after leaving a company, promoting this practice as fairer to employees.
 See [this list](https://github.com/holman/extended-exercise-windows), which